- CANES HEADLINES: ALL NEWS POSTS

 The Rip Tide will likely bring a full squad to their most important match of the season.
 They remember the 7-2 drubbing that toppled their undefeated beginning.
 They know they need a win to stay alive in the race to the top.
 They know a tie won't get it.
 The stage is set for their fiercest showing.

-The Canes had no trouble working past the Tide's flat back line for seven scores last time, but this time they expect to face better goalkeeping from a player who was absent last time, Javier.
+The Canes had no trouble working past the Tide's flat back line for seven scores last time, cruising with a 5-0 halftime lead, but this time they expect to face better goalkeeping from a player who was absent last time, Javier.
 "The key with Javier is to strike the low corners sharply," said Miley.
 "When he is not tending the net, Javier is their top striker along with Gabe.
 We play a 4-2-2 formation with our weight in the back.
 Our front four are always looking for shifting triangles.
 They play a 3-3-2 formation with two strong strikers supported by a smart midfield with Ashlynn and Rachel.
 They bring size, speed, and experience, but we have a complete team now working a few principles and systems.
 We are trying to be three-dimensional on defense and attack.
 You don't get that with flat formations."

 Half the Hurricanes matches were won with narrow margins.
 They are shooting for a good early margin in this match.
 "They are an emotional team," says Miley of the Rip Tide, "but one of our weaknesses is that so are we.
 So far, that emotion has served us well.
 But we have never been down by two goals or more.
 There are some emotions our team hasn't faced yet."

 The Rip Tide fields several of the league's most capable 8th and 9th graders, and play as intensely as they are coached.
-They always compete in a league with a lot of parity, and maintain the only other winning record under the Hurricanes.
+They always compete in a league with some parity, and maintain the only other winning record under the Hurricanes.
 They may muster a few rushes at the Canes with their bigger, older players who have a season or two together under Coach Peterson, but Miley expects that.